coala/coala/docs/Getting_Involved/Review.md

 # Continous Integration

-It is not allowed to merge a pull request into master if one of the following
+It is only allowed to merge a pull request into master if all of the following
-applies:
+apply:

- * The build/tests must pass on all services. (travis, scrutinizer, circleci, appveyor)
+ * The build/tests pass on all services. (circleci, appveyor)
- * codacy may not yield any issues.
+ * Scrutinizer shows passed.
+(That is: no new issues, no new classes with rating D or worse, project quality metric may only get better.)
- * The branch coverage goes down. (codecov.io)
+ * The branch coverage stays or raises. (codecov.io)
- * The statement coverage is not 100%. (coveralls)
+ * The statement coverage is 100%. (coveralls)

 The coverage values may go down by a commit, however this is to be avoided.
 Tests must work for every commit.

 Continuous integration is always done for the last commit on a pull request.

+## Exceptions

+AppVeyor may take a very long time to finish its build.
+Contact sils1297 on gitter if you rely on AppVeyor executing your build timely for merge to get the queues cleaned.
+A PR may however be merged without the AppVeyor build being finished if no functional code changes were made to the PR since the last successful AppVeyor build.

 # Reviewing Commits